What is luck?

 Scientists have no answer to the question “what is real?”, yet.
 Science can’t describe matter or reality in terms of a wave or particle because it is both and neither.
 Erwin Schrödinger, a Nobel Prize-winning Austrian quantum physicist, described reality in 1926: “It would depend on the taste of the observer which he now wishes to regard as real… There is certainly no criterion for reality if one does not want to say.”
 What it means in practical terms is that on some level or dimension, we create our reality – at least on the mental, virtual level either by making our own interpretations of reality and through our intentions.
 Dream on…

 Heaven luck: destiny can be designed

-In classical feng shui, heaven luck is defined as fate and any lucky circumstances one is born into which initially as babies we can’t change.
-But later, we can and improve our lives, within obvious physical constraints.
-People who are lucky, don’t worry too much about astrology because they believe that they can improve their lives and that ultimately they’re shaping their destiny and fate.
+In classical feng shui, heaven luck is defined as fate and any lucky circumstances one is born into, which initially, as babies, we can’t change.
+But later, we can and improve our lives within obvious physical constraints.
+People who are lucky don’t worry too much about astrology because they believe that they can improve their lives and that, ultimately they’re shaping their destiny and fate.
 They have a transcendental belief that there is no such thing as a predestined fate or destiny.
-And as the scientific research suggests they’re right – you can change your fate and your destiny.
+And as scientific research suggests, they’re right – you can change your fate and your destiny.
 As the saying goes, “The best way to predict your future is to design it.”